saasykit/laravel-open-graphy/README.md

 You can use the following pattern library if you're looking for cool ones: https://www.svgbackgrounds.com/set/free-svg-backgrounds-and-patterns/

-## psst: Wanna build a SaaS application quickly?
+## Wanna build a Laravel SaaS application quickly?

 If you want to build a SaaS app quickly, support us by checking out [SaaSykit](https://saasykit.com?ref=opengraphy).
 It's a SaaS starter kit (boilerplate) that comes packed with all components required to run a modern SaaS software.